The Fatal Love-Spot

 their bad blood as they were baying,

-and he fled among the trees.
+and he fled to nearby trees.

 Donn saw him running through his legs; he gloated